Agile revolutionized modern project management and software development. What are some of the Agile benefits?

 Higher client satisfaction

 We’ve mentioned that Agile ensures transparency, better client-vendor communication, faster response to changes on the market and in the project itself - and it all bears a significant impact on the overall client satisfaction, and meeting their business goals.
+By focusing on collaboration between teams and clients, Agile approach ensures that the clients' needs are met, and even exceeded.
+The collaborative approach allows teams a deeper understanding of client’s needs and business goals, resulting in more tailored solutions and a higher likelihood of project success.

 Thanks to keeping all stakeholders on the same page, frequently organized meetings and statuses, Agile methodologies allow for better project predictability overall.
 Before starting the project, the team estimates the time and cost of each sprint, calculating how long it will take to develop all the project’s features.
 The initial estimation is then being tracked throughout the project, and adjusted accordingly if anything is developed faster or takes longer than expected initially.